co-megaease/fluentd-easelog-formatter-plugin/README.md

 # fluent-plugin-ease-log-formatter

-[Fluentd](https://fluentd.org/) formatter plugin to convert records to easelog formation dedicated to parsing by the EaseStash
+[Fluentd](https://fluentd.org/) formatter plugin to convert records to easelog formation which is dedicated to be parsed by the EaseStash

 ## Build image